Day 43: Seaton to Polperro

 My best seal sighting so far.

-It is a hot morning for hiking and, approaching Bridge Rocks, far below me is the most enticing turquoise water.
-If not now, then when?
-I find the path down and plunge into the cooling water in my multi-purpose hiking shorts.
-It is actually my first swim since I set out from Gravesend last autumn.
+I plunge into the cooling water in my hiking shorts.
+It’s my first swim since I set out from Gravesend last autumn.
 I don’t have a towel but soon dry off in the sun.

 Back at the campsite, a thru-hiker, Duncan, quizzes me about my Zpacks tent.
 He spotted me in the pub taking my boots off, so thought I might be a kindred spirit.
 I have the luxury of a shower and then a comfortable sleep.
 A great day.
 Cornwall is setting a high standard.